CoreMedia/content-hub-adapter-googledrive/README.md

 ## Versioning

-The main branch of this project is suitable for CoreMedia versions since 2101.
+The main branch of this project is suitable for CoreMedia versions since 2404.
 It is based on the plugin architecture.

 For older CoreMedia versions there are branches with corresponding names.
 For example, if your CoreMedia version is 2010.1, checkout the branch cmcc-10-2010.
-These older versions are based on the extensions architecture, because plugins are available only since 2101.

 ## Documentation & Tutorial